NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Shizuru - Major Boon.md

-**Major Boon:** Shizuru bestows upon you a golden suit of armor made from sunlight, or transforms your favorite armor to gain that aspect.
+Shizuru bestows upon you a golden suit of armor made from sunlight, or transforms your favorite armor to gain that aspect.

 Once per hour while you are wearing the armor, if an attack would reduce your Hit Points to 0, the attack is instead completely negated.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*